yulsdata/Data_Engineering_Nanodegree/Data Modelling with Postgres/README.md

 # Project Overview

 Sparkify would like to analyse data they are collecting from their music streaming app.
 The analytics team in interested in understanding what songs are being listened to.
 The data is stored in directories for JSON logs for user activity and JSON metadata of all the songs.

-They would like the data in a Postgres database via an ETL process to enable analysis.
+They would like a data engineer create an ETL process in order to be able to better read the data.
+This data will be stored in a Postgres database and will be easily analysed.

 ## Data
-Data is stored of JSON files under two folders
+Data is currently stored in JSON files under two folders
 - Songs
     - metadata about songs
 - Logs